4 Principles Underpinning Values-Based Leadership Success

-- They can keep things simple and help others do the same.
+2. They can keep things simple and help others do the same

-- They have the initiative to get going even before there’s a team to lead.
+4. They take the initiative and get going even before they have a team to lead.

 These characteristics are essential qualities to develop, but how you as a leader or executive in a 3PL do that?

 In this post, we unpack Harry’s 4 Principles of Values-Based Leadership Success and share his advice on how to cultivate and apply them to your life and business:

 The reality is that there are three to four times more things to do than you will ever get done.
 Most people react to growing lists of business demands by working faster or trying to multi-task.
 This approach is unsustainable and ultimately, unproductive.
 Activity for activity’s sake does not grow your business, nor does it inspire people to work hard for your business’ success.

 A daily self-reflection practice of just 15 minutes enables leaders to separate the urgent from the important.
 Strong leaders are able to turn off the noise, put down the distractions, and contemplate these basic questions: What are my values?
 What do I stand for?
 What is my purpose?
 What really matters to me?
 Why?